ShouWenWang/Collective-oscillations/README.md

 # Collective-oscillations
-Code for manuscript on the emergence of collective oscillations https://arxiv.org/abs/1809.06997
+Code for manuscript on the emergence of collective oscillations

+Shou-Wen Wang & Lei-Han Tang, Emergence of collective oscillations in adaptive cells, https://arxiv.org/abs/1809.06997

 It has two components: 1) mathematica code for glycolysis related models;  2) matlab based code for all other models and calculations